locnnil/workshop/docs/reference/sdks.rst

 ---------

 |ws_markup| supports the following life cycle hooks,
-which can be defined at the time of an SDK's creation:
+which can be defined when the SDK's is built using |sdk_markup|:

 .. list-table::
    :header-rows: 1